focusaurus/hexagonal-lambda/readme.md

 ## Provisioning with Terraform

 There is terraform configuration here to provision all the necessary AWS resources.
 It works OK but it can be a bit boilerplatey and tedious.
-I don't use terraform modules because I simply don't buy their marketing pitch that modules are expressive enough and no "coding" is necessary.
-Except it is and the "helper functions" they give you for things like path processing are just not something I'm interested in learning only to find them inadequate, especially considering I've got a perfectly good programming language handy and spitting out a bunch of similar JSON files is bread and butter for JavaScript developers.
-Thus I handle common patterns for lamda and API Gateway terraform configs with `code/core/terraform.js` and spit out the necessary `terraform/*.tf.json` files as the first part of the `./bin/terraform.sh` wrapper script.

 Why not AWS CloudFormation?
 Mostly because terraform is multi-cloud and therefore more broadly valuable to know, and frankly because I heard at AWS re:Invent 2016 the community had mostly switched to terraform over cloudformation.